Charles XII, King of Sweden

 Next we are going to look at Cornelius's drawing of the North Gallery.
 It looks west, away from the altar.

 We can see that the closest vault to the altar has plain mosaic with no images.
 This is surprising because it was one of the holiest spots in the church.
 One can see that the plain field extends into the arches.
 Unlike the eastern half of South Gallery, which was closed to the public even in Ottoman times, this part was open all the time.
 I don't know how much the gallery was used in Ottoman times so I can speculate on the amazing survival of the mosaics being a result of them being closed off and inaccessible to the public.
-The second vault has a scene of angels escorting a saint, that saint with a rocky mount with a vase on top.
-Perhaps those are scenes from Genesis?
-A Nativity?
-We can't see anything except the bottom of feet in the furthest vault.
-Below is a blow-up.
-If anyone knows what it is please let me know.
+The second vault has a scene of the Baptism of Christ.

 Below are two images of the West Gallery of Hagia Sophia.
 Cornelius did two drawings of it, the first one had a looser drawing of the pattern in the ceiling vault.
 Can you imagine how tedious drawing that pattern was?
 Not only did it have to be perfect he had to scale it down in perspective.